wlayzz/RopstenCtf/README.md

     [INFO] Calling function done
     [+] Reponse isComplete(): False

+> 💡 No transaction will be created here.

 #### Call smart contract function

 This action send a transaction to the network.